ulyasarialfitroh/sdk-broad/README.md

 python script.py
 ```

-The listener will start, and you will see log output in your console:
+The listener will start, and you will see log output in your console similar to this:

 ```
 2023-10-27 15:30:00 - [INFO] - (Config) - Configuration loaded and validated successfully.